Disproportionate number of current and former military personnel arrested in Capitol attack, CNN analysis shows - KESQ

 Analysis by CNN of Pentagon records and court proceedings show 21 of the 150, or 14%, are current or former members of the US military.
 That is more than double the proportion of servicemen and women and veterans in the adult US population, calculated from Census Bureau and Department of Defense statistics.
 In 2018, there were 1.3 million active-duty members of the services and 18 million veterans.
 Together, they comprised just 5.9% of the overall 327 million US population at the end of 2018.

-Two of those arrested are in the Army, and two are National Guardsmen.
-Of the 17 veterans, six are former Army, eight are former Marines, two served in the Navy, and one was in the Air Force.
+One of the people arrested is in the Army, and one is a National Guardsman.
+Of the 19 veterans, seven are former Army, eight are former Marines, two served in the Navy, one was in the Air Force, and one served in the National Guard.
 Their service records show at least one served in Vietnam; others were deployed in the wars of Afghanistan and Iraq.
 At least one earned a Purple Heart.
 They were discharged with a variety of ranks and included officers — a captain and a lieutenant colonel.

 And on January 6, the active and former military personnel are accused of declaring a war at home — attacking the Constitution they once swore to defend, some even equipped with military gear and weapons.

-Note: Correction: An earlier version of this story overstated the number of active military personnel arrested and understated the number of veterans arrested.
-At the time of publication, those arrested included two active military personnel and 19 veterans.